-The base fare is $2.60 per mile but you should know that there is an initial charge of $3.30 when the meter starts to run.
-If you are starting your trip from the airport, expect an additional charge of $2.00.
+The base fare is $2.88 per mile but you should know that there is an initial charge of $3.50 when the meter starts to run.
+Each additional 1/12th mile is .23 cents.
+If you are starting your trip from the airport, expect an additional charge of $3.00.
 The meter is a funny thing.
-If it detects that the cab is going slower than 8-12 MPH then it will charge $.25 (twenty-five cents) every 30 seconds.
+If it detects that the cab is going slower than 8-12 MPH then it will charge $.27 (twenty-seven cents) every 30 seconds.
 So your fare will continue to go up even when the cab isn't moving.

 By law, each taxi cab can only take 5 people, including infants and children.
 If members of your group exceed 5 you'll have to split up.
 For newcomers to Las Vegas, you may want to find out how much it will cost to get to your destination before you get into a Las Vegas taxi.
 It's a common thing for shady cab drivers to take the I-215 tunnel from the McCarran International Airport claiming that this is the shortest way to your hotel.
 Not true.
 This tunnel is not the shortest way to get anywhere on the Vegas strip and all this trip will do is add more money to your fare.
 Trust me on this.
 I was unaware of this scam on my first trip to Las Vegas, so it took 30 minutes to get to my hotel, which was less than 10 minutes away.
 I remained unaware until my trip back to the airport, which took about 10 minutes.
 Need I say more?